Byron/gitoxide/README.md

  * **use async IO everywhere**
    * for the most part, git operations are heavily relying on memory mapped IO as well as CPU to decompress data, which doesn't lend itself well to async IO out of the box.
+   * Use `blocking` as well as `git-features::interruptible` to bring operations into the async world and to control long running operations.
    * When connecting or streaming over TCP connections, especially when receiving on the server, async seems like a must though.
 It should be possible to put it behind a feature flag though.